Evidence of Spin-Interference Effects in Exclusive $J/\psi \to e^+e^-$ Photoproduction in Ultraperipheral Heavy-Ion Collisions

-For further analysis, we select the $J/\psi$ decay candidate $e^{+}e^{-}$ pairs in the range $3<m_{ee}<3.2$ GeV/$\textit{c}^{2}$, and the pair $p_T<$ 200 MeV/$\textit{c}$ to measure the $\phi$ observable using Eq.~\ref{eq1}.
-The fits are made to the function $1+a_2\cos(2\phi)$, where $a_2$ is the amplitude of the $\cos(2\phi)$ modulation, the signal for spin interference.
-To correct the $a_2$ signal for the combinatorial backgrounds as shown in Fig.~\ref{mass}, we decompose the measured $a_2$ in a two component model: $a_2^{\rm measured} = f\times a_2^{\rm bkg}+(1-f)\times a_2^{\rm sig}$, with $f = \frac{N_{\rm bkg}}{N_{\rm sig}+N_{\rm bkg}}$ being the relative background yield ($N_{\rm bkg}$ is background counts, $N_{\rm sig}+N_{\rm bkg}$ is total counts containing signal+background), obtained from the $e^{+}e^{-}$ pair invariant mass distribution.
-The $a_2^{\rm bkg}$ is estimated from different mass bins on either side of the $J/\psi$ signal region ($3<m_{ee}<3.2$ GeV/$c^{2}$).
-The corrections for detector effects and Bremsstrahlung processes are performed based on the STARlight~\cite{Klein:2016yzr} Monte Carlo events embedded into STAR zero-bias events.
+To correct the $a_2$ signal for the combinatorial backgrounds as shown in Fig.~\ref{mass}, we decompose the raw $a_2$ in a two component model: $a_2^{\rm raw} = f\times a_2^{\rm bkg}+(1-f)\times a_2^{\rm sig}$, with $f = \frac{N_{\rm bkg}}{N_{\rm sig}+N_{\rm bkg}}$ being the relative background yield ($N_{\rm bkg}$ is background counts, $N_{\rm sig}+N_{\rm bkg}$ is total counts containing signal+background), obtained from the $e^{+}e^{-}$ pair invariant mass distribution.
+The background modulation $a_2^{\rm bkg}$ is estimated from side-band mass intervals ($2.0 < m_{ee} < 2.8$ and $3.2 < m_{ee} < 4.0$~GeV/$c^2$), explicitly excluding the $J/\psi$ signal region ($3.0 < m_{ee} < 3.2$~GeV/$c^2$) and its radiative tail ($2.8 < m_{ee} < 3.0$~GeV/$c^2$) to avoid signal leakage.
+The $a_2^{\rm sig}$ is background corrected signal modulation which still suffers from detector effects.
+The effects of detector acceptance, reconstruction efficiency, and momentum resolution are modeled using STARlight~\cite{Klein:2016yzr} Monte Carlo events embedded into STAR zero-bias events.
 These combined events are then passed through a GEANT3-based~\cite{Brun:1987ma} STAR detector simulation to model the detector response.
 In this simulation, STARlight includes coherent $J/\psi$, incoherent $J/\psi$ (both with and without nucleon dissociation), as well as QED two-photon ($\gamma\gamma$) processes.
-The Bremsstrahlung processes were included in the simulation, where the photons were generated with a bremsstrahlung energy spectrum~\cite{ParticleDataGroup:2014cgo}.
+The simulation specifically incorporates Bremsstrahlung energy loss in the detector material and $p_T$ smearing to match the measured momentum resolution, ensuring the extracted $a_2$ signal is not biased by detector effects~\cite{ParticleDataGroup:2014cgo}.
 To validate the simulation (the same as used in ~\cite{STAR:2023nos,STAR:2023vvb}), templates of individual STARlight physics processes are used to fit $m_{ee}$ and $p_T$ distributions simultaneously with $\chi^2$ minimization.
-Total template is shown in Fig.~\ref{mass}.
+The total template is shown in Fig.~\ref{mass}.
 The simulated events were selected using the same track and vertex criteria that were applied to the data.
-The measured $a_2$ ($a_2^M$) is the convolution of the true $a_2$ signal ($a_2^{T}$) and the effects of the detector.
-Assuming that the detector effects also produce a nonzero modulation amplitude $a_2$ ($a_2^{D} \ne 0$), the $a_2^{T}$ can be obtained as~\cite{STAR:2022wfe}: $a_2^{T} = \frac{a_2^M - a_2^{D}}{1-0.5a_2^{M}a_2^{D}}$.
-The $a_2^{D}$ is estimated from the aforementioned simulation productions.
-At low $p_T$, the back-to-back topology of $J/\psi \to e^+e^-$ makes the reconstructed $\phi$ distribution sensitive to azimuthal variations in acceptance and tracking efficiency, generating a nonzero detector modulation $a_2^{D}$.
-The magnitude and $p_T$ dependence of $a_2^{D}$ are determined from full embedding and applied bin-by-bin; following the standard STAR procedure established in azimuthal correlation analyses~\cite{STAR:2024ujm}.
-More details are provided in the Supplemental Material.
-The corrected $a_2$ signal ($a_2^{T}$) is presented in Fig.~\ref{a2}.
+The background corrected signal modulation, $a_2^{\rm sig}$, is a combination of the true $a_2$ and the effects of the detector.
+Assuming that the detector effects also produce a nonzero modulation, $a_2^{D} \ne 0$, the true $a_2$ can be obtained as~\cite{STAR:2022wfe}: $a_2 = \frac{a_2^{\rm sig} - a_2^{D}}{1-0.5a_2^{\rm sig}a_2^{D}}$.
+The $a_2^{D}$ is estimated from the aforementioned simulations.